What Does "Likelihood of the Training Data" Actually Mean?

 Misconception 4: “Log-likelihood is just a computational trick”

-Partially true, but it’s also conceptually important.
-Log-likelihood is additive across examples, which makes it interpretable as a sum of individual contributions.
-It’s also the basis for information theory connections.
+Partially true, but it is conceptually important.
+Log-likelihood is additive across examples, making it interpretable as a sum of individual contributions.
+It is also the basis for information theory connections.

 Misconception 5: “Cross-entropy loss is different from likelihood”